MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-storage-transfer.md

    > [!NOTE]
    > * Azure Stack doesn't support providing authorization credentials to AzCopy by using Azure Active Directory (AD).
 You must access storage objects on Azure Stack using a Shared Access Signature (SAS) token.
-   > * Azure Stack doesn't support synchronous data transfer between two Azure Stack blob locations, and between Azure storage and Azure Stack.
-You can't use "azcopy cp" to move data from Azure Stack to Azure storage (or in a contrary way) directly with AzCopy 10.1.
+   > * Azure Stack doesn't support synchronous data transfer between two Azure Stack blob locations, and between Azure Storage and Azure Stack.
+You can't use "azcopy cp" to move data from Azure Stack to Azure Storage (or the other way around) directly with AzCopy 10.1.

 ### AzCopy command examples for data transfer